Six weeks later, Bozeman, Montana

 “Nine o’clock on a fine Saturday morning, my friend.”

-He had been out drinking with them, yet here he was, wide awake and disturbingly cheerful, apparently suffering no ill effects.
+He had been out drinking with them, yet here he was, wide awake and disturbingly cheerful, apparently suffering no ill effects whatsoever.
 He had always been that way.
 Jerrod, on the other hand, was suffering enough for both of them.
 It was so unfair.

-There were a lot of things in life that Jerrod thought were unfair.
-Like the fact that he was stuck in a dead-end job as a telephone tech support guy, which wouldn’t have been so bad if it paid anything resembling a decent salary, which it didn’t.
+There were a lot of things in life Jerrod thought were unfair.
+Like the fact that he was stuck in a dead-end job as a telephone tech support guy for a software company, which wouldn’t have been so bad if it paid anything resembling a decent salary, which it didn’t.
 Or the fact that he lived in a one-bedroom dump in the middle of nowhere—otherwise known as Montana—which might also have been okay if it was his own house, which it wasn’t.
-Or the fact that his life was a mess and going nowhere, which might have been okay if it weren’t for his uber-successful sisters, and the worried tone in his mom’s voice when they talked about what he was, or wasn’t, doing with his life.
+Or the fact that his life was a mess and going nowhere, which might have been okay if it weren’t for his uber-successful sisters, and the worried tone in his mom’s voice when they talked about what he was—or wasn’t—doing with his life.
 Or—.

 “Sooo,” Parker said, depositing a cup of black coffee in front of him.
 “Seen the news yet?”

 Jerrod moved his hands from his face to the cup and guided it to his mouth to take a sip of the elixir of life.
 His outlook improved immediately.
 That was a placebo effect, of course.
 The caffeine hadn’t had time to reach his brain yet.
-But he was okay with a placebo as long as it worked.
+But he was okay with placebos as long as they worked.

 “Parker, the only thing I’ve seen so far this morning, apart from your ugly face, is the inside of my eyelids.”

 “Yeah, well, there’s actually something interesting happening in Bozeland this morning.”
 Parker was the only person he knew who referred to Bozeman and environs as Bozeland.